tedkim97/tedkim97.github.io/_posts/2025-08-30-rust_cpp_reference_mistakes.md

 BusinessLogic(expensive_to_copy);
 ```

 Copying is desirable for types that are more performant to copy (like int, bool, floats, etc), but for larger objects/heap allocated objects, it will slow down our code.
-If you're trying to execute based on the contents of the string, an improvement might "pass by reference" like so:
+If you're trying to execute based on the contents of the object, an improvement might "pass by reference" like so:

 ```cpp
 // note the `const` + `&`